 If you’re a true Wordle disciple, you’ll know that sharing and comparing your scores is a key part of the endorphin rush.
 We found that Americans are more likely to recruit their friends and family to join in, suggesting that playing the game with other people is integral for enjoyment in this demographic.
 However, what’s comical is that American players are very cut-throat about their friends and family’s scores, highlighting the competitive nature of this audience group.

-Demographic insights are invaluable to market research.
-They allow us to learn more about specific audiences and dig deeper into consumer thoughts, opinions and behaviours.
+Demographic insights on Twitter and other social channels are invaluable to market research.
+They allow us to learn more about specific audiences and dig deeper into consumer thoughts, opinions and behaviors.
 By segmenting and comparing social data by geography, we are able to understand how conversations on Wordle differ across the globe.
 This type of audience research can be game changing when trying to appeal to new segments or enter a new market.